Deploying the Citrix Gateway plug-in from Active Directory

 - Create a folder and share it on the network with read permission for all accounts that need access to the distribution package.

-- At a command prompt, navigate to the folder where you save the extracted file and then type: msiexec -a agee.msi
+- At the command prompt, navigate to the folder where you save the extracted file and then type: msiexec -a agee.msi

 - On the Network Location screen, click Change and then navigate to the shared folder where you want to create the administrative installation of the Citrix Gateway plug-in.